spacecloud-io/space-docs/content/essentials/queries/_index.md

 Queries are used to fetch data from the database via Space Cloud.

 Space Cloud can query data from any database (MongoDB, MySQL and PostgreSQL).
-It even allows you to perform **cross database joins**.
+It even allows you to perform **cross-database joins**.

 The following topics will be covered in this section: